Can dogs eat pears?

 Calcium ensures strong teeth and bones.

-Fibre aids digestion and makes faeces firmer.
+Dietary fiber supports digestion and makes the faeces firmer.

 11% carbohydrates: